SheepySean/306Project1Team11/README.md

 *These will be locations where additional install information can be found including dependent packages*

-*  [Link 1 (Currently links to Google)](https://www.google.com/) - Description of the link (i.e. Google search browser for finding information.
+*  [GraphStream](http://graphstream-project.org/) - GraphStream project for graph management and visualisation.
+Simple tutorials can be found [here](http://graphstream-project.org/doc/Tutorials/)
 *  [Link 2 (Currently links to Google)](https://www.google.com/) - Description of the link (i.e. Google search browser for finding information.